arcilli/investsuite-api-docs/docs/common_scenarios/synchronize_portfolios.md

 title: Synchronize portfolios
 ---

+!!!
+Info
+    Applicable to: Integration Architecture 'Broker Integration by Client'

 ## Context

 Synchronizing a portfolio involves taking the holdings and the transactions for a portfolio from your brokerage and custody system and passing them to InvestSuite.
 As an API client you are responsible for keeping the holdings and transactions in sync between the broker / custody system and the InvestSuite platform.
 The master data source for both the positions and the transactions is that of the broker / custody provider.
 For Robo Advisor you copy the holdings and transactions into the InvestSuite system on a recurring basis, for instance once a day.
 For Self Investor this synchronization should run in near real time.